-How to Properly Use Your Knee Scooter (A Step-by-Step Guide)
+How To Use A Knee Scooter Properly (An Illustrated Guide)

 - A knee scooter, or knee walker, is a medical recovery aid device used to provide relief for any below the knee injuries.
 They are a modern-day alternative to crutches, canes, and regular walkers.
 These devices allow you to move freely and with comfort, because let's be real, nobody can just sit at home all the time while waiting to recover from an injury.